avoajaugochukwu/formplus-test/README.md

 - This is my first time of working with `@redux/toolkit`, and I find it very accessible.
 - Some times the app throws a No 'Access-Control-Allow_Origin' header error.
 All you have to do is refresh the browser.
 - The sorting by date is not obvious because dates were not rendered.
-- In a real-world scenerio, the `utils` functions should all be tested, because they contain crucial business logic, and they have been designed to be easily testable.
+- In a real-world scenerio, the `utils` functions should all be tested, because they contain crucial business logic, and I haved designed them to be easily testable.
 - The select fields can be further abstracted to use only one reusable component.
 Since that wasn't done, I made them almost stateless thereby increasing their reusability and clarity.

 ## Testing